How to Write Secure Code Training Course

 Participants attending this course will

-- Understand basic concepts of security, IT security and secure coding
+- Understand fundamental concepts of security, IT security, and secure coding

-- Learn Web vulnerabilities beyond OWASP Top Ten and know how to avoid them
+- Learn about web vulnerabilities beyond the OWASP Top Ten and know how to avoid them

-- Learn to use various security features of the Java development environment
+- Learn to utilize various security features of the Java development environment

-- Understand security solutions of Java EE
+- Understand security solutions within Java EE

-- Learn about typical coding mistakes and how to avoid them
+- Learn about typical coding mistakes and how to prevent them

-- Get information about some recent vulnerabilities in the Java framework
+- Receive information on recent vulnerabilities in the Java framework

-- Get practical knowledge in using security testing tools
+- Acquire practical knowledge in using security testing tools

 Audience